Miriam Yeung: Acting

 In 2011, Yeung won her first Best Actress award for Perfect Wedding at the 17th Hong Kong Film Critics Society Award.
 In 2013 she won another Best Actress award for Love in the Buff at the 32nd Hong Kong Film Awards.

 In 2019, Yeung starred as the female lead in TVB drama Wonder Women.
 It was her first small screen appearance in 8 years.
 She won the Most Popular Female Character award at the 2019 TVB Anniversary Awards along with Selena Lee.

 Other work

 In 2005, she was elected one of the Ten Outstanding Young Persons of Hong Kong by the Junior Chamber International Hong Kong.

 Yeung is also involved in literature and drawing.
 She published "Miriam experience of school entry" in 1998, which encompasses short passages about her reflections on life, travel journals, and sharing with friends.
-In 1997, she made her first attempt to write her own lyrics to a song named "The Writing is on the Wall" ("字跡").
+In 1997, she made her first attempt at composing, a song named "The Writing is on the Wall" ("字跡").